-Our city's population growth and growing urbanisation continues to place pressure on the natural environment and the diversity of native flora and fauna that rely on it.
-By protecting our natural environment, we can support the quality of life and liveability of residents, workers and visitors.
-Protecting, bushland, biodiversity and habitat can support native flora and fauna to thrive into the future.
+Our city's population growth and growing urbanisation continues to place pressure on the natural environment, our cultural landscape and the diversity of native flora and fauna.
+By protecting our natural environment we can support the quality of life and liveability of residents, workers and visitors.
+Protecting bushland, biodiversity, cultural landscapes and habitat can support native flora and fauna to thrive into the future and enable cultural practices and traditions to continue.

 As the climate changes, some threatened flora and fauna may have to rapidly adapt to changing environments and ecosystem types.
 Some areas that were once habitable may not be in the long term and some species may need conservation intervention to ensure their survival long term.
-For species and ecosystems at the extremes of their environments already e.g. mountain tops and deep sea, there may be nowhere left to go.

 Ensuring that changing climatic conditions are considered in conservation planning and management is therefore critical.
-Recognition and systematic assessment of climate change refuge for wildlife is critically important, as is assessment of existing conservation land holdings to understand what the future is likely to hold for them.
+Recognition and systematic assessment of climate change refugia for wildlife is critically important, as is assessment of existing conservation land holdings to understand what the future is likely to hold for them.